hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Custom Friends Lists.md

 ### Testing

-To test this, we can go the Test Harness and register a new player:
+To test this, we can go to the Test Harness and register a new player:

 ![](img/FriendsList/2.png)